A Comprehensive Survey of Image-Based Food Recognition and Volume Estimation Methods for Dietary Assessment: Conclusion

 \section{Conclusion}

-In this work, we explored a broad spectrum of vision-based methods that are specifically tailored for food image recognition.
+In this work, we explored a broad spectrum of vision-based methods that are specifically tailored for food image recognition and volume estimation.
 In practice, the food recognition process incorporates four tasks: acquiring food images from the corresponding food datasets, feature extraction using handcrafted or deep visual, selection of relevant extracted features, and finally, appropriate selection of classification technique using either traditional machine learning approach or deep learning models followed by food ingredient classification to provide better insight of nutrient information.
 Despite, impeccable performance exhibited by state-of-the-art approaches, there exists several limitations and challenges.
 There is an immense need for comprehensive datasets for benchmarking and performance evaluation of these models, as incorporating large food image datasets improves the overall performance.
 Consequently, when dealing with open-ended and dynamic food datasets, the classifier must be capable of open-ended continuous learning.
-However, existing methods have several bottlenecks which undermine the food recognition ability when it comes to open-ended learning.
-Similarly, some proposed methods are prone to catastrophic forgetting, as they tend to forget previous knowledge extracted from images while learning new information.
+However, existing methods have several bottlenecks, which undermine the food recognition ability when it comes to open-ended learning as proposed methods are prone to catastrophic forgetting.
+They tend to forget previous knowledge extracted from images while learning new information.
 Such methods work great only for fixed food image datasets.
 Moreover, proposed techniques for food ingredient classification are still struggling with performance issues when applied to prepared and mixed food items.
+Similarly, automatic food portion estimation methods are categorized into two major categories single view image methods and multi-view image methods.
+As discussed earlier, most of the multi-view image methods are more accurate as compared to the single view methods but multi-view image methods require complex processing and images from different angles resulting in a reduced user retention rate.
+Furthermore, most of the single and multi-view methods require calibration objects each time, which makes the usability of these solutions tedious for elderly patients.
 Therefore, there is substantial room for innovative health care and dietary assessment applications that can integrate wearable devices with a smartphone to revolutionize this research area.
 Moreover, dietary assessment systems should address these challenges to provide better insights into effective health maintenance and chronic disease prevention.

-\section{Author contributions}
+\section{Author Contributions}

 Ghalib Ahmed Tahir was responsible for the literature search and writing the article and approved the final version as submitted.
 Loo Chu Kiong contributed to the study design, reviewed the study for intellectual content, and confirmed the final version as submitted.